discover & work in

 Plitvice Lakes National Park is the quintessential image of Croatia after the staggering walls of Dubrovnik.
 The collection of waterfalls creating a curtain that spills between turquoise lakes is an elegant portrayal of Croatia’s natural scenery.
 The setting is home to year-round wonder, glistening in the summer with crystal-clear water and shimmering with cascades frozen in motion during the peak of winter.

 The landscape transforms and demonstrates the shifting charms of the seasons when left to their own devices.
 The trails weave throughout the park offering different perspectives on the waters while traversing over 11 total miles.
 The Lower Trail carries you over the lakes and beside the mist of the pouring falls and the Upper Trail gives way to an incredible panoramic view.

 Beyond the elegance of the falls and lakes is the introduction to the 72 endemic plant species, 20 identified species of bats, and more than 50 mammals that include hedgehogs, wild boars, and massive Eurasian brown bear.
-Most people don’t spend enough time in the area to spot the wildlife but those who do extend their stay can discover the fascinating ecosystem of the greater national park.
+By learning the best time to visit Croatia for Workation, you can avoid the mistake most people make by not spending enough time in the area to spot the wildlife but those who do extend their stay can discover the fascinating ecosystem of the greater national park.